 - Compute accurately, make reasonable estimates, understand meanings of operations.

-- Investigate characteristics and properties of geometric shapes.
+- Investigate the characteristics and properties of geometric shapes.

 - Apply transformations and symmetry in geometric situations.